LaszloAlfoldi/SCOM/README.md

 1.0

 Initial version.
 This version contains the default settings for the Monitors and Rules that are enabled for a computer instance or hosted by the computer instance (e.g. for Logical Disks, Network Interfaces, etc.)

+# Contact
+If you find any issues with the script please send the details to the following email: scom.alf at proton.me